hoangduytran/blender-manual/manual/editors/preferences/input.rst

 .. note::

-   This panel is only available on Windows or macOS.
+   This panel is available on Windows, macOS, and Linux with Wayland.

 Multi-touch Gestures
    Use multi-touch gestures for navigation with touchpad, instead of scroll wheel emulation.
+   For more detail on supported gestures, see :doc:`Configuring Peripherals </getting_started/configuration/hardware>`.

 Tablet
 ======